-their North American Numbering Plan (NANP) telephone numbers when changing telephone providers.55 In its LNP Order the FCC found that customers of interconnected VoIP services should be entitled to receive the benefits of LNP.
-To effectuate this policy, the FCC addressed the obligations of interconnected VoIP providers as well as the obligations of telecommunications carriers that serve interconnected VoIP providers as their numbering partners.
+On November 8, 2007, the FCC released a Local Number Portability ("LNP") Order, 47 in which it extended LNP obligations to interconnected VoIP providers to ensure that customers of such VoIP providers may port their North American Numbering Plan (NANP) telephone numbers when changing telephone providers.
+48 In its LNP Order the FCC found that customers of interconnected VoIP services should be entitled to receive the To effectuate this policy, the FCC addressed the benefits of LNP. obligations of interconnected VoIP providers as well as the obligations of telecommunications carriers that serve interconnected VoIP providers as their numbering partners.
 Specifically, the FCC affirmed that only certificated telecommunications carriers may access numbering resources directly from the North American Numbering Plan Administrator (NANPA) or the Pooling Administrator (PA).
 The FCC indicated that interconnected VoIP providers that have not obtained a license or certificate of public convenience and necessity from the relevant states or otherwise are not eligible to receive numbers directly from the administrators may make numbers available to their customers through commercial arrangements with carriers (i.e., numbering partners).